kubeflow/katib/docs/proposals/metrics-collector.md

 ### Mutating Webhook

 To avoid collecting duplicated metrics, as we discuss in [kubeflow/katib#685](https://github.com/kubeflow/katib/issues/685), only one metrics collector sidecar will be injected into the master pod during one Experiment.
-In the new design, there are two modes for katib mutating webhook to inject the sidecar: **Pod Level Injecting** and **Job Level Injecting**.
+In the new design, there are two modes for Katib mutating webhook to inject the sidecar: **Pod Level Injecting** and **Job Level Injecting**.

 The webhook decides which mode to be used based on the `katib-metricscollector-injection=enabled` label tagged on the namespace.
 In the namespace with `katib-metricscollector-injection=enabled` label, the webhook inject the sidecar in the pod level.
 Otherwise, without this label, injecting in the job level.